 Suppose you were going to be away from town for a week or ten days and rent out your car to pocket $300 on coming back home!
 Isn’t that attractive?

-Those traveling out frequently and needing a car in different cities for a few hours could benefit and save money on patronizing RelayRides, compared to hiring car from any of those car rental companies.
+Those traveling out frequently and needing a car in different cities for a few hours could benefit and save money using a service like Turo, compared to renting a car from any of traditional car rental companies.

 And that explains why the company is having a lot of success in attracting customers.